 • Open the file names hosts using WordPad.

 • For example, add to the end of the document “127.0.0.1 facebook.com”.
 This will redirect any requests for Facebook back to the loopback adapter – your own computer instead of the server.
 A blank page will appear instead of Facebook.

 • Save and click OK on the UAC prompt.

 Another thing you might want to try if you check your email every 30 seconds is the Email Addict add-on available for Gmail.
 Click on the green icon on the top right of your window and scroll down to find it.

-There’s also a great add-on for Firefox that “blocks those time-wasting sites that can suck the life out of your working day.
+There’s also a great add-on for increasing productivity on Firefox that “blocks those time-wasting sites that can suck the life out of your working day.
 All you need to do is specify which sites to block and when to block them.”
 Read more about LeechBlock here.

 The above link point to our article on “5 Tools to Track How Much Time you Waste while Online”.
 In the same post there is another useful addon to monitor your internet usage, it’s called MeeTimer.
 It will also warn you when you try to open a new tab or link.

 Finally there a program called ManicTime that keeps detailed stats on everything you do when working on your computer.
 It can help you understand where does your time go, how much of it is wasted and what is that distracting you most.
 Check out ManicTime.